 Q 11.
 It occurred to me recently that I would like to begin printing stationery by hand for my own use.
 I am something of a machinist, woodworker and tinkerer and feel I could make a simple manual press.
 Is there a good book I can use as a starting point?
 Can you point me to a resource for type and other letterpress hardware that I would need that I could not make myself?

-Check out the AAPA's Resources for Letterpress Printers page, where you can find information on joining the LETPRESS mailing list and a links to information on getting started with letterpress printing.
+Check out the AAPA's Resources for Letterpress Printers page, where you can find information on getting started with letterpress printing.

 Q 12.
 How do I go about getting re-entered as a member?
 I was active until late 1995 and lapsed.
 Let me know how to get reestablished.